ShangyueZhu/shangyuezhu.github.io/_posts/2017-5-11-Research.md

 ---
 layout: post
 title: Tracing location based on Ultrasonic sensor !
+description: This work designs and develops a novel noninvasive distance based user localization and tracking solution, DiLT, for smart systems.
+DiLT collects data by using commodity off-the-shelf ultrasonic sensors for minimal invasion on privacy, while adopting signal processing techniques to reveal detail dynamics embedded in the sensed data.
 ---

 This research work focused on addressing four challenges as following <a href="{{ site.baseurl }}/images/sensor.pdf">[PDF]</a>: